Donjella/donjella.github.io/_posts/2025-04-20-secure-contact-form-guide.md

 AI is fundamentally transforming the cyberfraud landscape by enabling attackers to scale operations, refine tactics, and bypass security measures with unprecedented efficiency.
 AI-powered botnets can dynamically adapt their behaviour, make autonomous decisions, and respond in real time to changing defences to bypass bot detection systems, making them a formidable threat to traditional security systems (Falokun, 2025).

 According to recent spam statistics reports, there is a sharp rise in AI-driven spam activities.
-Zscaler reported a 60 percent year-over-year increase in phishing activity, while SlashNext recorded a 1,265 percent spike in malicious email volume following the release of generative AI tools.
-With 61 percent of phishing emails now created using AI, contact forms are becoming prime targets (Law, 2025).
-In 2023, over 160 billion spam emails were sent each day, accounting for 46 percent of global email traffic (Ellis & Brandl, 2024).
+Zscaler reported a 60% year-over-year increase in phishing activity, while SlashNext recorded a 1,265% spike in malicious email volume following the release of generative AI tools.
+With 61% of phishing emails now created using AI, contact forms are becoming prime targets (Law, 2025).
+In 2023, over 160 billion spam emails were sent each day, accounting for 46% of global email traffic (Ellis & Brandl, 2024).

 <figure style="text-align: center; margin: 2rem 0;">
   <img src="/assets/images/ai-fraud-stats.png" alt="Chart showing rise in AI-generated phishing emails targeting forms" style="max-width: 100%; height: auto; margin: auto;">